-In an effort to slow the spread of coronavirus for the health and safety of our community DSPS services and classes will be completely online for the fall 2020 semester.
+In an effort to slow the spread of coronavirus for the health and safety of our community DSPS services and classes are currently completely online.

 First-time students must apply to SDCE and then make an intake appointment with a counselor as well as attend any mandatory orientations for their specific certificate program if applicable.

 For general inquires or to make an appointment with a counselor please email SDCEDSPS@sdccd.edu or call 619-388-4812 and leave a voice mail.
 A DSPS classified professional will get back to you shortly.

 Counselors, resource instructors, assistive technology, and our learning disability services are available remotely via zoom, phone, and email.

 Regular updates to our program can be found on our DSPS Facebook page.

 |Educational Cultural Complex

 |Deaf and Hard of Hearing at all campuses||Lindsay Cohenfirstname.lastname@example.org|

 |Learning Disabilities Specialist||Marie Doernerfirstname.lastname@example.org|